 You can use Filebeat on Cloud Foundry to retrieve and ship logs.

-command will create the required credentials for connecting to loggregator.
+command creates the required credentials for connecting to loggregator.

 uaac client add filebeat --name filebeat --secret changeme --authorized_grant_types client_credentials,refresh_token --authorities doppler.firehose,cloud_controller.admin_read_only